Gregg Araki’s Queer L.A. Rave-scape

 Dark Smith wraps his junk in an American flag after being forced out of the shower by his mother.
 Dark was busy masturbating before the interruption, so he is on the razor edge of his teenaged angst.

 On the wall of his bedroom is a larger-than-life painting of him in black and white.
 A gun to his temple—more angst.
 The threat of suicide hovers.
 Queer desire and autoerotic gratification have always been pathologized as “unhealthy,” and though Nowhere cops to this, it also insists that the endgame is pleasure.

 Lost gay boy stands at a bus stop while the sign next to him proves that bench advertising works.
 Two whales painted on the wall behind him look at the camera while the tear drop shape on his t-shirt reads like the mural’s third eye.
 In Hindu tradition, the third eye is the seat of occult power—from the forehead of a deity—it is where wisdom emanates.

-YOU EVER HEARD
+“HAVE YOU EVER HEARD OF THE RAPTURE?”